8ta4/say/README.md

 `say` defaults to your built-in microphone.
 It's plug-and-play, no external mic needed.

-> How do I switch to a different microphone?
+> How do I switch mics?
 (Planned)

-To switch to a different microphone, you can define a hideaway.
-If you're not in a hideaway, `say` will automatically try to use an external microphone to minimize background noise.
+To switch mics, set up a hideaway.
+If you're not in a hideaway, `say` will try to use an external mic to cut down on background noise.

-> Will this tool use the built-in microphone if an external one isn't available and I'm not in a hideaway?
+> Which mic does `say` use in a hideaway?
 (Planned)

+`say` sticks with your built-in mic in a hideaway.

+> Will this tool use the built-in mic if there's no external mic and I'm not in a hideaway?
+(Planned)

-No. If you're not in a hideaway and there's no external microphone, `say` won't use the built-in microphone to avoid recording poor audio.
-You can either connect an external microphone or designate your current location as a hideaway if you think the built-in microphone is good enough.
+No. If you're not in a hideaway and there's no external mic, `say` won't use the built-in mic to avoid recording poor audio.
+You can either connect an external mic or mark your current location as a hideaway if you think the built-in mic is good enough.

 > Can I set up multiple hideaways?
 (Planned)